JamalC77/finance-app-api/README.md

 # Finance App API

-This is the backend API for the Finance App, built with Express.js and TypeScript.
+This is the backend API for the Finance App, providing the necessary endpoints for the frontend and handling data processing.

 ## Project Structure